 Cave No: VII

 This cave too is situated towards the eastern side of the rock facing southeast.
-It is 14 ft long 14 ft wide while the height is 17 ft.
+It is 14 ft long and 14 ft wide while the height is 17 ft.
 No inscriptions have been found.

 Cave No: VIII